Kitkanaporn/Intern_web_Automation_003/README.md

 ## Files to Use

+Use only the following files:

-- `instructions/AGENT.md` — workflow overview and project instructions
+* `instructions/AGENT.md` — overview and project instructions
-- `SKILL.md` — first-time setup logic and operation phases from Phase 0 to Phase 6
+* `SKILL.md` — first-time setup logic and operation phases from Phase 0 to Phase 6
-- `shared_config.yaml` — global email and schedule configuration
+* `shared_config.yaml` — global email and schedule configuration
-- `{project_key}/project_config.yaml` — Jira project config (e.g. `CSD/project_config.yaml`)
+* `project/project_config.yaml` — Jira project configuration
-- `Map_User_Email.xlsx` — user and email mapping file, using the `map` sheet
+* `Map_User_Email.xlsx` — user and email mapping file, using the `map` sheet
-- `Promote_Template_Email.html` — HTML email template
+* `Promote_Template_Email.html` — HTML email template

 ## Steps

 1. Read `instructions/AGENT.md` and `SKILL.md` to load the workflow logic.
-2. Read `shared_config.yaml` and `{project_key}/project_config.yaml` to get all configuration values.
+2. Read `shared_config.yaml` and `project/project_config.yaml` to get all configuration values.
    2.1.
-If any required configuration value is empty, ask the user only for the missing setup information and save it for future runs.
+If any field tagged `#importance` is empty, run Phase Setup before proceeding.
-3. Connect to Jira and fetch all Epic issues from the CSD project where today is within the Promote notification window:
+3. Connect to Jira and fetch all Epic issues from the configured project where today is within the Promote notification window:
    `Promote Date - 3 days <= today < Promote Date`
    Only include Epic issues that have not been notified yet.
 An Epic is considered notified if it already contains the Jira comment:
    `"Promote Notification Complete"`